Inspired by one of those classic moments, having fish'n chips on a Sunday evening whilst watching the sunset.

 Over the years he moved from pencil to oils and acrylics.
 The National Maritime Museum of Australia purchased two of his pencil drawings for their collection.
 The West Australian Cricket Association commissioned an oil painting of HMAS Sydney II, as part of their ‘Lest we forget’ display.
 This painting has subsequently appeared in several publications on the Sydney.

 Another side of his work includes a large range of illustrations for the Western Australian Department of Environment and Conservation.
 These adorn promotional material, activity books for kids, signage and even playground equipment.

-Darrell now resides in Wellington, New Zealand with his wife and children and continues to produce works for Australasian clients.
+Darrell now resides in Wellington, New Zealand with his wife and children and continues to produce works for clients around the world.